-Grades of A and A- shall be awarded to no more than 20% of the class.
-The total grades of A, A-, B+, B, and B- shall be awarded to no more than 55% of the class (distribution curve).
-For each class, the cumulative average grade shall fall between 2.600 and 3.000 (mean curve).
+For Law 1012 (Civil Procedure II), 1021 (Contracts II), 1054 (Legal Communication II), 1053 (Legal Research II), 1032 (Property II), and 1042 (Torts II), the cumulative average grade shall fall between 2.500 and 2.900 (mean curve).
+Grades of A and A- shall be awarded to no more than 20% of the class, and the total grades of A, A-, B+, and B shall be awarded to no more than 55% of the class (distribution curve).

-The mandatory distribution curve shall not apply to any Level 1000 or 2000 course with fewer than twenty (20) students enrolled.
-The mean curve will apply.
+The mandatory distribution curve shall not apply to any 1000-level course with fewer than twenty (20) students enrolled.
+The applicable mean curve will apply.

-- 3. Mid-term examinations and final examinations for Level 1000 courses shall have a mean that does not exceed a GPA of 2.600.
-Level 2000 courses shall have a mean that does not exceed a GPA of 2.900. - 4.
+- 2. 2000-Level Course Grades: For each class, the cumulative average grade shall fall between 2.600 and 3.000 (mean curve).
+A mandatory distribution curve shall not apply. - 3.
+Mid-term examination and final examination grades for 1000-level and 2000-level courses shall comply with the distribution and mean curves for course grades set forth in §§ XIX.A.1-2 above. - 4.
 A faculty member shall submit mid-term exam grades, final exam grades and final course grades to the Associate Dean for Academic Affairs within the time designated by the Associate Dean for Academic Affairs.
 If the grades do not comply with the curve, they shall be returned to the faculty member for adjustment in conformity with the curve and resubmission to the Associate Dean for Academic Affairs.
-The Registrar shall not process any grades for a course until all grades for the course conform to the grading curves, unless a waiver has been obtained from the Dean or Associate Dean for Academic Affairs. - 5.
-In extraordinary circumstances, the Dean or Associate Dean for Academic Affairs may grant a waiver for a faculty member not conforming to the grading curves for a particular course for a particular semester.
+The Registrar shall not process any grades for a course until all grades for the course conform to the grading curves, unless a waiver has been obtained from the Dean or Associate Dean for Academic Affairs.

+5. In extraordinary circumstances, the Dean or Associate Dean for Academic Affairs may grant a waiver for a faculty member not conforming to the grading curves for a particular course for a particular semester.
 It is not considered "extraordinary circumstances" that a faculty member simply considers the curve too strict or too generous, in whole or in part, or the class too strong or too weak for the curve to be applicable.
 Any such waiver shall be reported to the Academic Standards Committee in writing, together with the reasons for the waiver.